rust-lang/reference/src/items/unions.md

 field accesses.

 Another way to access union fields is to use pattern matching.
 Pattern matching on union fields uses the same syntax as struct patterns, except that the pattern must specify exactly one field.
-Since pattern matching accesses potentially inactive fields it has to be placed in `unsafe` blocks as well.
+Since pattern matching is like reading the union with a particular field, it has to be placed in `unsafe` blocks as well.

 ```rust
 # union MyUnion { f1: u32, f2: f32 }